seleniumQuery/seleniumQuery/README.md

 - [`:submit` Selector](http://api.jquery.com/submit-selector/) - Selects all elements of type submit.
 - [`:text` Selector](http://api.jquery.com/text-selector/) - Selects all elements of type text.

-###Not Supported

-- [`:animated` Selector](http://api.jquery.com/animated-selector/) -  Select all elements that are in the progress of an animation at the time the selector is run.
 - [Attribute Not Equal Selector `[name!="value"]`](http://api.jquery.com/attribute-not-equal-selector/) - Select elements that either don't have the specified attribute, or do have the specified attribute but not with a certain value.
 - [`:file` Selector](http://api.jquery.com/file-selector/) - Selects all elements of type file.
 - [`:focus` Selector](http://api.jquery.com/focus-selector/) - Selects element if it is currently focused.